kofgokhan/RAMODO/README.md

 Y_N, _ = tamby(ilp)
 ```

-`RepresentationMetrics.jl` provides functions for quality measures for representations.
+`RepresentationMetrics.jl` provides functions to compute quality measures for representations.
 They accept the representation and the nondominated set as the arguments.
-Assuming `Y_R` is the representation somehow obtained, we can compute the following quality metrics:
+Assuming `Y_R` is a representation, we can compute the following quality metrics:

 1. Overall Nondominated Vector Generation Ratio (ONVGR) `ongvr(Y_R, Y_N)`
 2. Additive Epsilon Indicator ($\varepsilon_+$) `additive_epsilon_indicator(Y_R, Y_N)`